Pollinator patches

 We’re growing native plants and making kits so that local gardeners can provide the perfect food for bees, butterflies, other pollinators and birds in spring, summer, and fall.
 Since 2022, we our Pollinator Patch Program has resulted in more than 8,000 native plants being planted in Ottawa South and beyond.

-Giveaway 2025
+Giveaway 2026

 Garden light options: Sunny (6+ hours of sun per day) or a shady/part sun (2-4 hours of sun per day)

-Size: kits will have 16-21 plants, enough for a 3 ft by 6-7 ft bed
+Size: kits will have 16-21 plants, enough for a 3 ft by 6-7 ft bed, blooming in all three seasons from spring to fall

-Pick-up will be on Thursday May 27 at Brookfiled High School (824 Brookfield Rd) from 4 to 7 pm
+Pick-up will be on Wednesday May 27 at Brookfiled High School (824 Brookfield Rd) from 4:00 to 6:30 pm

 How far can a pollinator travel?